WardBrian/togglelog/README.md

 ## Specifiers

 When two arguments are passed to the `%toggle_log` PPX, the first is a "specifier".
-This literal string is printed as part of the message.
+This literal string is printed as part of the message, but can also be used to filter the output of the logger.

-Maybe one day it will be usable for filtering which log messages are printed.
+By default, all log messages are printed.
+However, if the `OCAML_TOGGLELOG` environment variable is set to a comma-separated list of specifiers, only messages with matching specifiers will be printed.